oceanprotocol/ocean.py/READMEs/setup.md

 1. Go to https://infura.io and sign up
 2. At Infura site, create a new project
-3. Within the project settings page, copy the Infura "project id".
-We'll use it in the next step
+3. Within the project settings page, note the "project id".
+Copy this.
+We'll use it in Part C.

 ## C. Config file
 In the project's root folder there is a `config.ini` file.
 The following config values are a must have:
 ```
 [eth-network]
-network = https://rinkeby.infura.io/v3/<your Infura "project id">
+network = https://rinkeby.infura.io/v3/<your Infura project id>

 [resources]